JahnelGroup/journey-through-spring/_pages/intro/courses.md

 permalink: /intro/courses
 ---

-Only one track currently exists, Spring core.
+Only one track currently exists - Spring Basics.

-<a href="/core/core-ioc-di" class="btn btn--primary">Spring Core</a>
+<a href="/basics/welcome" class="btn btn--primary">Spring Basics</a>